 Defense

-LB Matt Milano (Left Tibial Plateau Fracture)
+LB Matt Milano (Right Tibial Plateau Fracture)

 Countless words have been written regarding the status of Matt Milano’s season-ending knee fracture back in Week 5.
 He finally returned to individual drills during a mandatory minicamp in mid-June and looked remarkably well moving around.
 The team has been cautious in slowly bringing him along to prevent any setbacks and he appears ready to go come training camp.